 Boles Blogs Author — these fine writers are international experts who pen opinion pieces and other educational insights for Boles Blogs.
 If you are interested in writing with us, slam on our Contact form to get in touch.
 Be certain to tell us who you are and where your dreams have taken you.
 As well, please include some writing samples along with future article ideas you plan to publish with us.
 Don’t forget to reveal why you are an expert for the topic you plan to cover.
 We give bonus points for creative minds and thoughtful contemplations.

 Andreas Saugstad was born in Oslo, Norway.
 After school he went to the university locally and studied psychology, philosophy and the history of ideas.
 Mr. Saugstad also tries to find meaning in philosophy as well as coffee with milk and sugar.
-He is currently a graduate student at the University of Oslo, and is working on a thesis in the philosophy of religion.
+He finished his master degree in philosophy at University of Oslo in 2007 on a thesis on Wittgenstein and religion.
 He loves pop music and he writes some poetry.
 Mr. Saugstad has written articles or interviews for a couple of newspapers locally, and he presently writes for Boles Blogs.
 Andreas recently won a prestigious Fulbright Scholarship and he directly credits the slew of articles he has published with Boles Blogs a major factor in helping him win that honor.

 María L. Trigos-Gilbert moved to Monroe, Louisiana from Caracas, Venezuela three and a half years ago.
 María is a student, a worker and a wife.
 María studies at Northeast Louisiana University; her specialty is foreign languages.
 She is also a graduate of CVA — Venezuelan American Center — in Caracas, Venezuela.
 Her life has been full of writing, painting, and now she is also creating pottery and playing classical guitar.
 Some of María’s paintings can be seen on display in Venezuela, Spain, and the USA.
 She has previously published some of her writing in an online e-zine called The Writers’ Pen.
 María works as a tutor and translator in the following languages: English, Spanish, and French.
 She also works with Jon Camp (Computer Science professor at NLU, writer of poetry and free verse — and he is also an artist of ceramics).
 This is María L. Trigos-Gilbert.
 María’s favorite, but painful, expression is the following: “La práctica hace al maestro,” which, when translated into English, means: Practice makes the master.
 María is very proud of her family, and gives eternal thanks to her parents, husband, sister, and brother.